INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 ![](screenshots/view-after-inviting-author.png)

+**Update the tracking issue: https://github.com/INFORMSJoC/repository-status-tracking/issues**

 ## Step 3: tell the authors to make a PR

-Send them this email.
+Once the GitHub repository is setup, go back the email, hit reply-all, end them this email.
+Ensure that the recipients includes all the original participants.
+(Sometimes authors will remove some participants like the Area Editor.)

 Replace:

 * `<<GitHub ID>>` by the GitHub names you added (one occurrence)
 * `<<paper id>>` by the ID of the paper (four occurrences)